bikashkumarshaw/Location_insight/README.md

 ```
 get_demand (returns data of areas having highest demand)
 area_data (returns users data of specified area sorted with respect to max bookings made by a user)
+time_data (returns data of areas having highest demand in a time range, this can be used to see areas having highest demand at a given time)
 load_data (loads data to postgresql)
 ```